 The statue was a brainchild of Edouard de Laboulaye, who only proposed that France should gift this statue to the United States as a celebration of both the Union’s victory in the American Revolution and the abolition of slavery.

-Edouard de Laboulaye also believed that the Statue of Liberty will inspire the French people in their contemporary struggle for democracy against the tyranny of Napolean III.
+Edouard de Laboulaye also believed that the Statue of Liberty would inspire the French people in their contemporary struggle for democracy against the tyranny of Napoleon III.

 He had a large team who worked long hours daily for nine years to complete the massive statue.
 Work on the Statue of Liberty finished in 1884.

 In fact, Gustave Eiffel, the man who designed the Eiffel Tower, was also involved in the construction of the Statue of Liberty.